Using Tables with IRSA Services

 Error Message: We cannot identify columns to use as coordinates or a column to use as object names/locations.

-Reason: The column names do not sufficiently describe an object name, or the locations on the sky using ra, dec, glon, glat, etc.
+Reason: The column names do not sufficiently describe either an object, or a location on the sky using ra and dec.

 Solution: Clean up the column names so they are recognizable by IRSA services.
-See Sexagesimal and Galactic Coordinates for more information.
+See Coordinates and Object Strings for more information.

 Example: